samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 You can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action and name one liquid from the Alchemy Jug Liquids table to cause the jug to produce the chosen liquid.
 Afterward, you can uncork the jug as a [Utilize](/sources/dnd/free-rules/rules-glossary#UtilizeAction) action and pour that liquid out, up to 2 gallons per minute.
 The maximum amount of liquid the jug can produce depends on the liquid you named.

-Once the jug starts producing a liquid, it can’t produce a different one, or more of one that has reached its maximum, until the next dawn.
+Once the jug starts producing a liquid, it can't produce a different one, or more of one that has reached its maximum, until the next dawn.

 #### Alchemy Jug Liquids